-Garden Activities for July
+Garden Chores for July

 Deadheading annuals and perennials will keep the flowers coming.
 Pinch off faded flowers by hand or shear back large perennials that have finished blooming.
 Cut hybrid tea roses back right about the first set of five leaves.
 Shrub roses, like the Knockout and Carpet roses, can be sheared back.